 At Emmanuel College, we are committed to care holistically for the students entrusted to us.
 In order for students to flourish, in achieving their personal best and growing in character, they need to be supported both in their academic work with regard to pastoral care.
 To care for students pastorally without recognising the importance of academic achievement does our young people a disservice; we are unapologetic about academic excellence.
 Similarly, a focus just on academia would neglect wider avenues of support that our students require in order for them to achieve their best academically.

 At Emmanuel College, students are supported primarily by their tutor who sees their tutees twice a day, in the morning and afternoon.
-There are 52 tutors in the College, with many tutor groups supported by assistant tutors as well.
-All College tutors are teaching staff, and include Heads of Departments and Pastoral Leads.
+There are 52 tutors in the College.
+All College tutors are teaching staff, and include Heads of Departments and many staff with other College leadership responsibilities.
 Tutors are the first contact for parents and carers who have any concerns or worries.
 Tutors support students with initial pastoral, organisational and academic issues.
 They also provide more tailored support to students who are either on daily report sheets or undergoing weekly monitoring.

 Tutors also provide the moral foundation for the College day, helping to instil the College’s Christian ethos and enabling students to grow in character.
 They do this through tutor reflections, which explore the themes of the week’s assemblies.
 These reflections encourage students to reflect on a Bible passage, and questions arising from said passage.